nickraymond/Spoon_test_02/README.md

  n is an index that can span 1 to size(SYS.csv) j is an index that can span 1 to size(GPS.csv)

+ and:

+ scale[j] = (GPS(j+1) - GPS(j)) / (ard_millis(j+1) - ard_millis(j))

  </pre>

+ The value "scale" is equivalent to the slope of the linear equation y(x) = m*x+b.
  Because we are using the backward difference method, one assumption is that the SYS.csv files will always run for a longer duration than the GPS.csv file.
-The last scaling factor derived from the GPS.csv file is always applied to the last sets of ard_millis data.
+The last scaling factor derived from the GPS.csv file is always applied to the last sets of ard_millis data points.

  <p>
  A better solution could be implimenting the central